david-rojo/cloudApps-dockerize-distributed-app/README.md

 As it can be seen in the script, ```latest``` and ```1.0``` versions of each service are built and uploaded.

-## Changes applied to the code
+## Changes applied

 * **Server**
   * Get connection values from environment variables in [amqpConnection.js](server/src/connections/amqpConnection.js) and [mysqlConnection.js](server/src/connections/mysqlConnection.js).
+  * Wait to database will be ready is implemented in [Dockerfile](server/Dockerfile) with [wait-for-it.sh](https://github.com/vishnubob/wait-for-it) usage

 * **Planner**
   * Get connection values from environment variables in [application.properties](planner/src/main/resources/application.properties) and [TopoClient.java](planner/src/main/java/es/codeurjc/mastercloudapps/planner/clients/TopoClient.java).
+  * Docker image created using a multistage [Dockerfile](planner/Dockerfile) caching maven libraries.

 * **Toposervice**
   * Get connection values from environment variables in [application.properties](toposervice/src/main/resources/application.properties).